- やさしい日本語

 http://www.moj.go.jp/isa/policies/ssw/10_00020.html

-06. Apply to the Regional Immigration Bureau
+06. Application to Regional Immigration Services Bureau

 This is the last hurdle before acceptance.
 Simply put, it is the procedure for receiving a residence card.